boshd/rp/README.md

 There are three major components to the system: Redis backing instance, LRU Cache and HTTP Server.

+- Redis
-- **Redis**: The Redis instance serves as a key-value data store.
+The Redis instance serves as a key-value data store.
 In our case, it is used to retrieve data if the data is not available in our LRU cache.

+- LRU Cache
-- **LRU Cache**: This is a local cache built using the Least Recently Used (LRU) algorithm.
+This is a local cache built using the Least Recently Used (LRU) algorithm.
 The cache has a pair of configurable env. vars: capacity and expiry duration:
     - Capacity: Maximum number of items that can be held by the local cache.
     - Expiry duration: Maximum amount of time an item can stay in the cache before it expires.
 This happens whenever a get operation is invoked, otherwise it stays unexpired.

+- HTTP Server
-- **HTTP Server**: This is a simple HTTP Server using the Base HTTPServer `class Server(ThreadingMixIn, HTTPServer)` class: .
-It has two request handlers: do_GET and do_POST.
+This is a simple HTTP Server using the Base HTTPServer `class Server(ThreadingMixIn, HTTPServer)` class: .
+It has two request handlers: `do_GET` and `do_POST`.

-    - **do_GET**: Handles requests from the following paths:
+  - `do_GET`: Handles requests from the following paths:
     - `GET /` -- returns if server is up.
     - `GET /get/{key}` -- returns value for key if it exists or an 'key not found' message if it doesn't.
     - `GET /randompath` -- returns 'Resource not found' when an invalid path is entered.

   - **Multithreading**
     The server is built with the ability to handle requests in seperate threads.
 This is done through the use of the `ThreadingMixIn` mix-in class which allows the server to undertake parallel processing of `GET` requests.